a hand holding a quart canning jar with chunks of turkey breast in golden colored broth. In the background is a tray with more jars of turkey.

 Turkey:

 You can process whole birds (my preferred method, since it’s usually cheaper per pound, and you get bones that you can use to make your own stock to pack the meat in), breasts, or dark meat.
-Poultry can be canned deboned or bone-in, though with turkey, you’re usually going to be boning it, since other than wings, the pieces are going to be too large to fit in your jars whole.
-The process is the same, but the processing time for bone-in is less than for deboned meat (the bones conduct heat and are less dense than meat, so the heat penetrates the jars faster).
-If you have a mixed canner load (meat, plus a jar or two with wings), process the whole batch for the longer time.
+Poultry can be canned bone-in or boneless, though with turkey, you’re usually going to be boning it out before canning, since other than turkey wings, the pieces are going to be too large to fit in your jars whole with the bones.

 Note: There are no tested or recommended processing times for ground poultry products, so keep your meat in chunks or shreds.
 Unfortunately if you want to make turkey sausage, you need to freeze it or use it fresh.